isc-psulin/pyiris-iceberg/README.md

 # IRIS-ICEBERG
 The iris-iceberg library provides utilities for replicating IRIS(SQL) tables into Iceberg tables.
 It uses the pyiceberg, https://py.iceberg.apache.org/, library to interact with iceberg tables.

-This project is meant as an exploration of Iceberg and the PyIceberg library.
-The primary goal of this exploration is to test replicating IRIS tables into Iceberg tables.
+This project is meant as an exploration of Iceberg and the PyIceberg library and replicating IRIS tables into Iceberg tables.
 The easiest way to test the library is to use the CLI shown in Basic Commands.

 ## Installation
 1. git clone git@github.com:isc-patrick/iris-iceberg.git